Home / Specifications / cdsc-wg1-02 - Client Registration

 Servers that wish to restrict access of by-default unauthenticated endpoints to certain Clients MUST configure well established authentication processes for Clients to ensure that only the approved Clients may access the restricted endpoint.
 This specification does not describe specifically how Servers will authenticate Clients for by-default unauthenticated endpoints, as these restricted access protocols are context dependent.
 For example, if a Server providing a private Client Registration endpoint as part of an existing logged in portal, then they can use that logged in portal’s session cookie to authenticate Client requests to the registration endpoint.

-For authenticated endpoints (Clients API, Client Settings API, Client Updates API, Scope Credentials API, Grants API), Servers MUST authenticate requests using OAuth’s Authorization Request Header Field with access tokens obtained using the OAuth’s Issuing an Access Token process.
+For authenticated endpoints (Clients API, Messages API, Credentials API, Grants API), Servers MUST authenticate requests using OAuth’s Authorization Request Header Field with access tokens obtained using the OAuth’s Issuing an Access Token process.

 13.2.
 Rate Limiting